gowriswarupk/FYPUntitled/README.md

 ## Overview.

-A mobile app (Kotlin) which works as a user interface for the Spyder project for carrying out tasks and notifying user.
+A mobile app (Kotlin) which works as a user interface for the Spyder project for carrying out tasks on the Raspberry Pi component and notifying user.

+Please checkout the component Spyder-rpi repo [here](https://github.com/gowriswarupk/spyder-rpi) for the complete project file.

 ### Features.